mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 ### Create the OpenID Connector identity provider<a name="step-create-oidc"></a>

-- Create the IdP IAM OIDC
+- Create the IdP OIDC

 ```bash
 aws iam create-open-id-connect-provider \